caburj/transaccion/README.md

   - earning: Salary, Bonus, Sideline, others
 - (optional) description

-**Organize with multiple books.** With multiple (bank) accounts, you can create a record book for each account.
+**Organize with multiple books.** You can create a record book for each of your bank acounts.
 With manual recording of your transactions using this organizational scheme, you will have a very good knowledge on how money flows in your accounts.

-**Save *locally* or sync *online*.** Using remotestorage, your record books are save locally to your device.
+**Save *locally* or sync *online*.** Because of remotestorage (embedded in the app), your record books are saved locally in your device.
 If you want to work on multiple devices, you can sync your books online using the remotestorage sync feature.